Election-Tech-Initiative/electionguard/docs/guide/use_cases/Precinct_Scan.md

 This document aims to provide a "[vertical slice](https://agileforall.com/vertical-slices-and-scale/)" of the considerations and practices necessary to add end-to-end verifiability to an existing precinct scanner.
 We necessarily make assumptions about the compute and storage capabilities of the scanner itself, and the modifications necessary to implement [end-to-end verifiability](https://www.electionguard.vote/guide/Verifiable_Election/).
 In so doing, it illustrates the interlocking system of security and encryption that comprises an e2e-v *system*.

+!!! info
-Generally, ElectionGuard relies on slight adaptations of existing voting processes to accommodate different aspects of e2e-v.
+    ElectionGuard relies on slight adaptations of existing voting processes to accommodate different aspects of [end-to-end verifiability](https://www.electionguard.vote/guide/Verifiable_Election/).

 For example, many voting jurisdictions already have a procedure called *ballot spoiling* to handle mistakes voters make when they fill out ballots.
 A voter may inadvertently fill out a contest incorrectly by selecting more candidates than allowed.
 When the voter then proceeds to scan the ballot, the scanner stops the ballot and alerts the voter of the *overvote*; the voter then has the opportunity, as allowed within the voting regulations and practices of the voting district, to start over with a new ballot; the ballot with the mistake is then *spoiled* and stored separately to ensure it is not included in the tabulation.

 ElectionGuard uses this spoil process to enable a voter to test the integrity of the system capturing their vote.
 Effectively, the voter acts as if they are going to vote, submitting their ballot into the scanner and enabling it to process and interpret the ballot.
 After the encryption of the ballot has occurred, and the verification code has been generated, the voter can decide NOT to cast this ballot via some kind of option on the summary screen presented by the scanner.

 End-to-end verifiability mandates that these *challenged ballots*, unlike *cast ballots*, be published separately from the tally, and in addition that they be decrypted and published in their decrypted state.
 When voters use their verification code to look up the provenance of these challenged ballots after the election artifacts have been published, they will be able to see both that the ballot they challenged was NOT included in the tally, and also what its contents would have been if it were.

 When the contents of a challenged ballot are revealed to the voter and the selections match, their confidence about the provenance of their cast ballot is ideally bolstered.
 If the contents do not match their expectation, they should be given the means to flag this situation to election administrators to investigate.

 Thus, challenge ballots serve the dual role of affording voters the opportunity to more meaningfully evaluate the disposition of their voting preferences while also providing a security check on the voting system itself.
 Because the system has to be prepared for ANY voter to challenge a ballot, and because that challenge occurs AFTER the ElectionGuard encryption has occurred, the scanner has already committed its choice to ElectionGuard.
 And since the scanner can only encrypt ballots (only the tally process overseen by a quorum of election guardians has the "power" to decrypt *anything*), the system is forced to act in good faith (if a small and random minority of voters can be relied upon to exercise challenges).

 This document illustrates these e2e-v concepts in the context of setting up and running an election.
 It begins with a general discussion of the precinct scan user experience and technical assumptions of scanner capabilities, and then runs an election, outlining where ElectionGuard needs to be integrated and ideally providing any wider security and integrity context for any process alterations that may obtain relative to current general election practice.

 ## Current Precinct Scan Voter Experience

 A typical voter flow for a precinct scan system is illustrated below.

 After a voter has acquired their ballot, they fill it out by hand or using a ballot marking device.
 When they finish they proceed to the scanner and insert the completed ballot.
-The scanner scans and interprets the ballot and generates a [cast vote record](), an electronic representation of the voter's selections.
+The scanner scans and interprets the ballot and generates a [cast vote record](../Glossary.md#cast-vote-record), an electronic representation of the voter's selections.

 If all contests in a ballot are filled out properly and interpreted as such by the scanner, the ballot is accepted and the voter is free to leave the voting booth.

 If the scanner interprets the voter has voted for more options than the ballot contests allow (called an _overvote_), the scanner stops the ballot from being deposited into the ballot box and prompts the voter whether they would like to have the ballot returned to fix the discrepancy.
 If the voter agrees, a poll worker is alerted and the ballot remediated by whatever process obtains, which could involve issuance of a new ballot and "spoiling" of the overvoted ballot.

 The scanner can also determine whether the voter didn't fill out all the contests available (called an _undervote_).
 The scanner can be programmed to follow the same process as an overvote (returning the ballot for remediation), but election administrators often assume the undervote is intentional by the voter.

 ## Adapting Precinct Scan for End-to-end Verifiability (E2E-V)